-The trail of the Easter Bunny is a far hop from its origins.
-Rabbits are notorious for their ability to mass reproduce, which goes quite well with the new birth spring concept.
-The pagans celebrated Eostre, a goddess of flowers and springtime, and likely where we get the name “Easter.”
+The tale of the Easter Bunny is a far hop from its origins.
+Rabbits are notorious for their ability to mass reproduce, which goes quite well with the new birth concept.
+The pagans celebrated Eostre, thought to be a Germanic goddess of flowers and springtime, and likely where we get the name “Easter.”
 In the 1700s, German immigrants brought their version to the United States by introducing an egg-laying bunny which was called “Osterhase.”
-From there, the traditions morphed into what they are today: a giant bunny hopping around with a basketful of Easter eggs and candy.
+From there, the tradition morphed into what it is today: a giant bunny hopping around with a basketful of chocolate Easter eggs and candy.

 The Easter Basket

 This tradition is the next step in the German Osterhase story.
 Children created nests so that the bunny would stop at their homes and lay its colorful eggs for them.
 Today’s nests are now baskets decorated with hay or grass and filled with an assortment of goodies including candy and toys.

 Have you ever heard of egg knocking, also known as egg jarping or egg tapping?
 This is a sport where contestants face each other and tap the pointed ends of their eggs against the other until one “survives” and the other cracks.
 This tradition began in medieval Europe but is a hot topic today in Marksville, Louisiana.
 Since 1956, families have gathered to battle their eggs on Easter Sunday.
 Serious competitors even try to give their chickens an advantage to produce stronger eggs by giving them special feed.